bluedynamics/agx.sphinx/docs/source/users/index.rst

    :maxdepth: 2

    Foundations - about UML, Profiles, AGX-Generators and more <foundations>
-   Import and use basic data types in you model <basic_types>
+   Import and use basic data types in the model <basic_types>
    Generating Python Eggs <pyegg>
    Buildout <buildout>
    Zope Component Architecture <zca>